easafe/easafe.github.io/_posts/2015-06-13-correct-religion.md

 >
 >The conclusion is that you can use reason and logic in matters of religion.
 That being the case, pluralism (the belief that all truth claims are equally true and valid) is ruled out because it is illogical and contradictory to believe that diametrically opposing truth claims can both be right.

 At least, this time, it makes some sense.
-We can, and should, use logic in matters of religion.
-Well, there's this entire this entire thing called Philosophy of Religion.
+We use logic in matters of religion all the time, there's this entire thing called Philosophy of Religion.
 However, again, the author fails to show how logic dispels only some religions as opposed to any.

 >* Does God exist?
 >